Stopping chemotherapy – why stop a treatment that is meant to keep you alive? I came close to stopping chemotherapy and here is what happened next.

 The programme was BBC Radio 4’s Broadcasting House on Sunday mornings at 9am.
 And then I did something I never did before.
 I emailed the programme, there and then.
 Listening to Bob had helped me decide to pull through with the chemo.
 The following week a broadcasting van arrived near my boat along the Thames in London and I was interviewed for the programme.
 In February 2014 Bob and I were invited to a joint interview on Broadcasting House with Paddy O’Connell.

-You can listen to our interview here via BBC Sounds.
+You can listen to our interview here via BBC Sounds – but only if you are listening from within the UK.
+According to my readers from outside the UK, accessing the recording is not possible.
+Unfortunately, I have not been able to secure another recording.
 If you have not got an account, you can sign up for free within a minute.
 You can hear us talk about the taboo, our own story and what attitudes helped us through.

 Listen to my BBC Radio 4 interview here